Corellon Larethian: Reception

-James Vincent of The Independent identified Corellon as an example of D&D's embracing of LGBT characters, as the god is "often seen as androgynous or hermaphroditic," and some elves are made in the god's image.

-As noted by one study of gaming, Corellon's cosmogony represents a design decision that "Dungeons & Dragons is now explicitly welcoming towards queer play."
-One veteran player and LGBTQ parenting author explained Corellon's significance in terms of representation: "D&D has long attracted LGBTQ players, among others, as these examples of gay and transgender players (and my own experiences) show.
-Many of us have been bending our characters’ genders and sexual orientations for years, but it’s terrific to see the game officially embrace this.
+In 2014, James Vincent of The Independent identified Corellon as an example of D&D's embracing of LGBT characters, as the god is "often seen as androgynous or hermaphroditic," and some elves are made in the god's image.
+Dana Rudolp, a veteran player and LGBTQ parenting author contributing to The Huffington Post, explained Corellon's significance in terms of representation: "D&D has long attracted LGBTQ players, among others, as these examples of gay and transgender players (and my own experiences) show.
+Many of us have been bending our characters' genders and sexual orientations for years, but it's terrific to see the game officially embrace this.
 Kudos to the makers of D&D, Wizards of the Coast."
-Geek and Sundry notes that Corellon's significance is that gender and sex fluidity is "built into the lore" of the game.
+Nathan Grayson, for Kotaku in 2016, noted the while some critics have attempted to claim that the inclusion of transgender characters in Dungeons & Dragons properties is "unprecedented" and "modern", these claims are untrue as "even as far back as 1st Edition, Corellon Larethian existed with those characteristics" that are noted in the god's 5th Edition description.
+Eleanor Tremeer, for Geek & Sundry in 2019, highlighted that Corellon's significance is that gender and sex fluidity is "built into the lore" of the game.